alexliyihao/lpa-analysis/README.md

 - **METAL** included the backup shell script running [METAL](https://github.com/statgen/METAL) 11.3.25 for meta analysis.
 These scripts are not required ion running

+## Documentation

+- A Sphinx-based api copy can be found in docs/_build/html/index.html
+- TODO: host a documentation online(readthedocs.com, maybe?)

 ## License

 The repository was created by Yihao Li.
 It is licensed under the terms of the MIT license.